cheongyien/webLaunchJS/control-flow/function.md

----
+# :unlock:  Function

-description: JavaScript function is a block of code designed to perform a particular task.
+>   JavaScript function is a block of code designed to perform a particular task.
----

-# Function

-We have actually used a **function** many times without us knowing, that is [`alert()`](../how-to-write-javascript-in-html.md#how-to-write-a-message-in-javascript),which displays an alert box with a specified message on it.
+We have actually used a **function** many times without us knowing, that is [`alert()`](../../how-to-write-javascript-in-html.md),which displays an alert box with a specified message on it.

 A **function** is written with the **`function`**keyword, followed by a name of the function, and a  parentheses \(\).